Featured snippet guide: How to highlight your Google search results

 The question is answered clearly and unambiguously in a featured snippet.
 As a user, I then no longer have any reason to open the website.
 The click rate here is therefore rather low.

 The situation is different for more complex questions.
 Either no featured snippets are displayed at all.
 And if they are, the motivation to click on the website to obtain further information or to delve deeper into the topic is still high.
-An example:
+One example:

 “How can I improve my Google ranking?”